ben-duffin/xServer/README.md

 * **Verbosity and Enforced** - *use ```php xserver.php verbose=true|false enforce=true|false``` (default true, false) when starting the sever
 * From the client: connect over your chosen WebSockets client!
 There is an example one included

-*  must be used together in order to use enforce command.
+The command line arguments must be used together in order to use enforce command.
+The enforce command ( if true ) will force the server to delete any existing PID lock files and to kill the corresponding process beofre loading itself up.

 # Remote Commands
 * "list" to view the stack